haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 1. Cross-check that the topology file used to extract the serial number is identical to the one of the protein to be simulated.
 This is to avoid mismatching between the serial numbering that can very well happen between, for example, an hydrogenated structure and a not-hydrogenated one;

-2. Visually inspect (for example with VMD or Pymol) how the residues are distributed within the BS to eventually optimize by hand the definition of the CIPs.
+2. Visually inspect (for example with VMD or Pymol) how the residues are distributed within the BS to possibly optimize by hand the definition of the CIPs.
 For example, it is a good idea to avoid that residues belonging to the same secondary-structure element and are very close in space are associated to different lists.

 In this example the topology file used and the definition of the different lists have been already checked and no further inspection is necessary.
 You can now close VMD.